In-person Conference

 What insights can be gained from the latest and most salient Irish adjudication decisions, and which grey areas and unresolved arguments remain to be litigated?

-Answered by Enda O'Keeffe
+Answered by Enda O'Keeffe, Cathedral Risk

 Enda acted for building contractors in the largest disputes to have arisen under the public works contract form.
 "He finds solutions that really stand out from the rest."